 Akpunwaism is a cultural reaction to defeat and the subaltern status of an ethnic or regional group within a state.
 Akpunwaism is unique to the Igbo ethnic group but its manifestation is not exclusive to it.
-The Japanese and Germans have their own unique forms of Akpunwaism as a reaction to their defeat and domination by the Allied Forces during and after World War II.
+The Japanese and Germans have their unique forms of Akpunwaism as a reaction to their defeat and domination by the Allied Forces during and after World War II.
 Many wars have produced the same in other parts of the world but with varied approaches and circumstances.
-Misunderstood, Akpunwaism is often portrayed by other Nigerians as composite of greed and domination by the Igbo man and woman.
+Misunderstood, Akpunwaism is often portrayed by other Nigerians as a composite of greed and domination by the Igbo man and woman.
 To the Igbo people, on the contrary, it is a necessary and peaceful approach to both survival and prosperity.
 One then wonders what Akpunwaism is after all.

-If one asks the everyday person from Edo or Delta States, which make up the now defunct Mid-West region or Bendel State, or anyone from the rest of Nigeria who Albert Okonkwo was, probably much less than 1% would know the answer.
+If one asks the everyday person from Edo or Delta States, which make up the now-defunct Mid-West region or Bendel State, or anyone from the rest of Nigeria who Albert Okonkwo was, probably much less than 1% would know the answer.
 Many would ask why they should know who Albert Okonkwo was in the first place.
 But why not?